PrakrutiBhaskar/PantryPal/README.md

-📌 About the Project
+🍽️ PantryPal – Smart Recipe Manager

 PantryPal is a modern full-stack recipe management platform designed to help users discover, create, organize, and share delicious recipes with ease.
 Built with a clean UI, personalized experience, and powerful backend, PantryPal transforms your cooking journey.
 -------------------------------------------------------------------------------------------------

 ✨ Features